-Desire for affection and love from parents teachers and other responsible positions of the society is found intense during this period.
-If such needs are not fulfilled they get frustrated and sense of insecurity develops in them.
-There are many situations which tell us that they struggle for their social status and security and avoid being rejected by the people such as fear of failure in the examination fear of losing the sympathy of teachers and parents fear of being rejected in the society and at home etc. These fears may cause hostility aggression anxiety anger isolation frustration and so on.
+Desire for affection and love from parent teachers and other responsible positioners of the society is found intense during this period.
+If such needs are not fulfilled, they get frustrated and sense of insecurity develops in them.
+There are many situations which tell us that they struggle for their social status and security and avoid being rejected by the people such as fear of failure in the examination, fear of losing the sympathy of teachers and parents fear of being rejected in the society and at home etc. These fears may cause hostility aggression anxiety anger isolation frustration and so on.

-Thus love affection and social approved are necessary for the emotional security of the adolescents.
-If they are deprived of these human rights they may face emotional problem which may further lead them to anti social and delinquent behavior.
+Thus, love, affection and social approved are necessary for the emotional security of the adolescents.
+If they are deprived of these human rights they may face emotional problem which may further lead them to anti-social and delinquent behavior.

-Need for independence: You know that in the early years of life the child is entirely dependent upon the parents and elders.
-When he reaches adolescence stage he is physically, mentally and emotionally well developed and has gathered experience of the world.
-Therefore he thinks of getting freedom from the parents and other members of the society and develops a desire to lead the life in his own way.
-Some psychologists call this tendency psychological weaning of the adolescents whereas others describe this as process of destlization.
-But both mean that at this stage of development the adolescent students try to stand on their own feet try to take their own decision try to plan their future life independently and try to lead their life themselves.
-However for emotional satisfaction of their need for love affection and sympathy they still need the support of parents and their elders surely.
+Need for independence: In adolescence stage, he/she is physically, mentally and emotionally well developed and has gathered experience of the world.
+Therefore, he thinks of getting freedom from the parents and other members of the society and develops a desire to lead the life in his own way.
+Some psychologists call this tendency, psychological weaning of the adolescents whereas others, describe this as process of distillation.
+But, both mean that at this stage of development, the adolescent students try to stand on their own feet try to take their own decision try to plan their future life independently and try to lead their life themselves.
+However for emotional satisfaction of their need for love, affection and sympathy, they still need the support of parents and their elders surely.

 The adolescents feel themselves capable of shouldering responsibility of the world.
-This is why they glamour for adults status to be granted to them by their society.
-But the society including teachers considers that still they are immature and need protection directions and control.
+This is why, they glamour for adults status to be granted to them by their society.
+But, the society including teachers considers that still they are immature and need protection directions and control.
 This state of affairs puts the adolescents in No Man's land where they feel that neither they belong to childhood nor to adulthood.
-This why at this stage their development has been characterized by indecisions confusion insecurity uncertainty of status fear of coming into class with their parents and elders, feeling of anxiety caused by many restrictions put on them and so on.
-If the situation is handled properly this state may develop into various emotional problems.
+That is why at this stage their development has been characterized by indecisions confusion, insecurity uncertainty of status, fear of coming into class with their parents and elders, feeling of anxiety caused by many restrictions put on them and so on.
+If the situation is handled properly, this state may develop into various emotional problems.

-Participating in adventurous and risky tasks: the desire for adventure is dominant in all the adolescents.
+Participating in adventurous and risky tasks: The desire for adventure is more dominant in all the adolescents.
 Even cowardice people want at least to see such tasks or to read such stories.
-Adolescents like thrilling and risky activities like climbing a tree beating someone on the way to school playing more risky shots in the play ground or visiting lonely and haunted places of the locality.
+Adolescents like thrilling and risky activities like climbing a tree, beating someone on the way to school playing more risky shots in the playground or visiting lonely and haunted places of the locality.
 These adolescents get satisfaction from such experiences.
 They accumulate such experiences for further narration and recall.
 Due to this reason all adolescents have been found reading detective or romantic stories through excess involvement of adolescents in such activities is very harmful as far as other roles of life is concerned.

-Need for maintaining health and body building: Al most all adolescents want to build their muscles and body.
-For this purpose they do various types of exercises and consume highly nutritious food.
+Need for maintaining health and body building: Almost all adolescents want to build their muscles and body.
+For this purpose, they do various types of exercises and consume highly nutritious food.
 They join various types of clubs for this purpose also.
 They also do some exercise for increasing their sexual power.